 As well as reporting data, XFP will also collect some user data.
 This is anything that could be used to identify the customer, or that belongs to the customer.
 Examples include the customer's answers to form questions, any files uploaded to the form and the customer's email if provided.
 Due to its nature, this data is far more sensitive, and should be removed once it is no longer required in line with data protection rules.

-XFP's data retention interface is split into two tabs, 'User Data' and 'Entire Submission', to allow separate policies to be defined for the user data in the submission, and the submission itself.
+XFP's data retention allows you to decide what data is removed from the policy.
+Choose from 'User Data' and 'Entire Submission'.
 For reference, the table below shows the data that each will clear.